Keto Bread

 What happens if I skip the protein powder?

 I tried this without protein powder early on and the loaf came out short, dense, and crumbly.
 The protein powder is what gives the loaf its structure and height.
-Without it, you lose about half the protein per slice and the bread won't hold together for sandwiches.
+Without it, the bread won't hold together for sandwiches.
 If you can't find unflavored whey, egg white protein powder works as a direct swap in the same amount.
 I've used both and the results are nearly identical.
 Bob's Red Mill unflavored whey is what I buy.

 Can I make this bread dairy-free?